Toronto, Canada

 Attend a Toronto Blue Jays game at Roger Centre.
 It was fun to see a game and roam around to watch the last innings at one of the several bars with great views of the field.
 The roof was closed unfortunately.
 Architecturally, the stadium is well-known for being the first to have a fully retractable motorized roof, as well as an annexed 348-room hotel attached.

 Ascend the CN Tower for panoramic vistas of Toronto, if you are brave you can walk the perimeter OUTSIDE.
+We went at sunset which was very busy (long lines) but nice views.
+I would recommend any other time than sunset on the weekend! ;-)

 “I always tell people that if I move anywhere it would be Toronto.”